On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Structural properties

-for all $q,\dot{q},v,a\in\mathbb{R}^n$, $\Phi_1,\ldots,\Phi_N\in\mathbb{R}^{10}$. \end{enumerate} The next two subsections are concerned with the derivation of conditions under which components of the generalized robotics equation~\eqref{RoboticEquation} in some sense are bounded.
-This is done with the intention to enable analysis for robustness of adaptive algorithms as laid out in the introduction to conclude (ultimate) boundedness of signals in the closed loop when unknown inertial parameters are at risk to depend on time but these conditions are guaranteed to hold.
+which holds for all $q,v\in\mathbb{R}^n$, $\dot{\Phi}_1,\ldots,\dot{\Phi}_N\in\mathbb{R}^{10}$. \end{enumerate} The next two subsections are concerned with the derivation of conditions under which components of the generalized robotics equation~\eqref{RoboticEquation} in some sense are bounded.
+This is done with the intention to enable analysis for robustness of adaptive algorithms as laid out in the introduction to conclude (ultimate) boundedness of signals in the closed loop when unknown inertial parameters are at risk to depend on time in a manner unforeseen by the adaptation but these conditions are guaranteed to hold.